wjs018/QuantitativeEditing/README.md

 These libraries are required to run the code in this repository:

 * `youtube_dl` is used to download videos from youtube for analysis
-* `pyscenedetect` is used to detect transitions in videos
+* `pyscenedetect` is used to detect transitions in videos (v0.5-beta-1, master branch from github, some older versions won't work, if you run into scenedetect problems, try updating this from github)
-* `moviepy` is used to create data visualizations and compose resulting videos
+* `moviepy` is used to create data visualizations and compose resulting videos (version 0.2.3.5)
-* `librosa` is used for audio analysis to visualize the audio waveform
+* `librosa` is used for audio analysis to visualize the audio waveform (version 0.6.2)

 Other Requirements: